justjohnd/workflow/Javascript Mysteries (solved).md

  4. **Functional Programming** is a pardigm that focuses on use of **pure functions**, and avoids **shared state**, **mutable data**, and **side-effects**.
 It is **declarative** (vs. imperative)
     - A **pure function** is any a function that given the same input, will always result in the same output.
 It has no side-effects.
 It also has **referential transparency**, meaning replacing the function with its expected output will have no effect on the program.
     - A **shared state** is any variable, object, or memory space that exists in a shared scope.
 This means that functions dependent on shared-state variables are prone to race conditions, meaning the order of execution of functions will affect the output (usually a bug).
+ 8. **Immutable** data is data than never mutates.
+Mutable data can lead to data loss.
+Immutability is the core concept of functional programming.
+ 9. A **side effect** is any application state change observable outside the function call other than its return value.
+Reducing side effects make an application more easy to understand and debug.
+Side effect actions need to be isolated from the application.
+ 10. **Declarative programming** states, abstractly, what do do.
+Imperative programming states how to do it.
+Imperative functions often use statements, such as `for`, `if`, etc., while declarative functions usually call expressions, such as `map()`.
+ 11. **CRUD**: Create, Read, Update, Destroy.

+# Asynchronous Functions
+Asynchronous functions can be dealt with either with callbacks, promises, or the use of `async...await` on top of promises.

- 6. A [**promise**](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261) is an object that can be returned synchonously from an asychonous function, with one of three states: Fulfilled, Rejected, or Pending.
+A [**promise**](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261) is an object that can be returned synchonously from an asychonous function, with one of three states: Fulfilled, Rejected, or Pending.
 Only the function that created the promise will have knowledge of its state.
     - A simple example of a promise is:
     ```
     const wait = time => new Promise((resolve) => setTimeout(resolve, time));